Opioids

 ______________________________________

-Between 2019 and 2023, there were 496 unintentional drug overdose deaths in North Dakota, with 374 of those being caused by opioids.
+In 2024, there were 106 unintentional drug overdose deaths in North Dakota, with 33% of those being caused by opioids.

 On average, 2 North Dakotans die each week from an unintentional drug overdose.